-Today we will dive a bit deeper into the healing powers of mantas and the question of whether they can feel pain.
-We were able to track two mantas that recovered from deep wounds caused by fishing line/hooks and it was interesting to learn how long it took for the fish to heal.
+We were able to track two mantas that recovered from deep wounds caused by fishing lines/hooks and it was interesting to learn how the healing process worked for them.

-We wanted to help her, but of course that was another impossible task.
-Wounds like this need to heal themselves.
+We wanted to help her, but of course, that was another impossible task.
+Not only are mantas wild and free animals who wouldn’t just accept help from humans; also, wounds like this need to heal themselves.